Children of Veterans Tuition Grant

 Eligible students must apply and receive benefits prior to age 26.

-Undergraduate students may receive scholarship assistance for up to four academic years and a total of up to $11,200.
+Undergraduate students may receive scholarship assistance for up to four academic years and a total of up to $11,200 (whichever comes first).
 Future awards are subject to available and approved funding.

 Michigan community college, public university or independent, degree-granting college or university.